 A Practical Guide to Portuguese Prepositions

 You can memorize hundreds of Portuguese nouns and verbs, but your sentences will still fall apart without the small words that hold them together.
-These words, of course, are called prepositions.
+Those small words are prepositions.

-Getting a handle on words like em, a, de, and por is a huge step toward speaking with confidence.
-They are the building blocks of clear sentences.
-This guide will walk you through the most important ones, how they work, and the common traps to avoid.
+Using the right one is often what makes a sentence sound Portuguese rather than translated.
+Words like em, a, de, and por show up constantly, and they are the building blocks of clear sentences.
+This guide walks through the most common ones, how they work, and the spots where they tend to trip up English speakers.

 What Are Prepositions?

 Simply put, prepositions are connector words.
-They show the relationship between a noun (or pronoun) and other parts of a sentence, indicating things like location, time, and direction.
+They show the relationship between a noun (or pronoun) and the rest of a sentence, marking things like location, time, and direction.

 A Portuguese textbook open to a page on prepositions with words like 'em', 'de', 'a' highlighted A Portuguese textbook showing a few essential prepositions for language learners